Computable function: Relative computability

 The notion of computability of a function can be relativized to an arbitrary set of natural numbers A. A function f is defined to be computable in A (equivalently A-computable or computable relative to A) when it satisfies the definition of a computable function with modifications allowing access to A as an oracle.
 As with the concept of a computable function relative computability can be given equivalent definitions in many different models of computation.
-This is commonly accomplished by supplementing the model of computation with an additional primitive operation which asks whether a given integer is a member of A. We can also talk about f being computable in g by identifying g with its graph.
+This is commonly accomplished by supplementing the model of computation with an additional primitive operation that asks whether a given integer is a member of A. We can also talk about f being computable in g by identifying g with its graph.

 Higher recursion theory

 Hyperarithmetical theory studies those sets that can be computed from a computable ordinal number of iterates of the Turing jump of the empty set.
-This is equivalent to sets defined by both a universal and existential formula in the language of second order arithmetic and to some models of Hypercomputation.
+This is equivalent to sets defined by both a universal and existential formula in the language of second-order arithmetic and to some models of hypercomputation.
 Even more general recursion theories have been studied, such as E-recursion theory in which any set can be used as an argument to an E-recursive function.

 Hyper-computation

 Although the Church–Turing thesis states that the computable functions include all functions with algorithms, it is possible to consider broader classes of functions that relax the requirements that algorithms must possess.
-The field of Hypercomputation studies models of computation that go beyond normal Turing computation.
+The field of hypercomputation studies models of computation that go beyond normal Turing computation.